Professional dog trainers tell me it’s more important to tire out my dog mentally vs. physically.

 Update: Since this post was written, my dog Remy has been training for long-distance running.
 He’s a much happier dog now that he’s found his true work.
 He is a lot like the “country-dog” version of him I described in this post.

-2nd update: We’ve moved to the country now and it’s much better for Remy and I!
+2nd update: We’ve moved to a more rural area and it’s much better for Remy and I!

 Also, thank you for supporting That Mutt on Patreon.